wjcapehart/AES_CEE_Python/01 Getting Python and Miniconda Started.md

 ## 4 "Let's Light This Candle!"

-How we are ready to go.
+Now we are ready to go.
 To launch Jupyter, I recommend that you again open your Python "Console" from the start menu if it's not open already.
-Again, you can also "Pin" it to your "Start" for easy access along with Excel, Mathcad, etc.)
+Again, you can also "Pin" it to your "Start" for easy access, along with Excel, Mathcad, etc.)

 At the Console prompt, enter.